Manafort told Gates: Trump's lawyer vowed to 'take care of us'

 Breaking News Emails

-Former Trump campaign chairman Paul Manafort told his associate Rick Gates that one of the president's personal lawyers promised to "take care of us" after the pair were charged in the special counsel's probe, according to Robert Mueller's report.
+Former Trump campaign manager Paul Manafort told his longtime associate Rick Gates — after they were hit with federal charges — not to plead guilty because the president's personal lawyer had assured him they'd "be taken care of," according to the special counsel's report.

 The exchange took place in January 2018, three months after Manafort and Gates were indicted on 12 federal counts including conspiracy against the U.S. and money laundering, says the report, which was released to the public in partially redacted form Thursday.